 I highly recommend it to anyone challenged with what seems like more than your plate can hold, ADHD or not.

-To better understand Layla’s ADHD-related struggles, I decided that Layla, Indy and I were going to read this book one chapter at a time individually, then come together and meet like a book club to discuss our findings.
+To better understand her ADHD-related struggles, I decided that we were going to read this book one chapter at a time individually, then come together and meet like a book club to discuss our findings.
 I knew ADHD was at the center of her other mental health struggles, and if we could get a handle on how to help the ADHD first, … maybe it would help everything else, too.

 Surprise, Surprise … Lightbulb!